cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 All Cloudify AWS types have a property named `use_external_resource`, for which the default value is `false`.
 When set to `true`, the plugin applies different semantics for each of the operations executed on the relevant node's instances:

-This behavior is common to all resource types:
+The following behavior is common to all resource types:

  * `create` If `use_external_resource` is `true`, the AWS plugin checks if the resource is available in your account.
-If no such resource is available, the operation  fails.
-If it is available, it assigns the `aws_resource_id` to the instance `runtime_properties`.
+If the resource is unavailable, the operation  fails.
+If it is available, the plugin assigns the `aws_resource_id` to the `runtime_properties` instance .
  * `delete` If `use_external_resource` is `true`, the AWS plugin checks if the resource is available in your account.
-If no such resource is available, the operation  fails.
-If it is available, it unassigns the instance `runtime_properties`.
+If the resource is unavailable, the operation  fails.
+If it is available, it unassigns the `runtime_properties` instance.

 The following behaviors are unique:

  * `aws.ec2.instance.start` If `use_external_resource` is `true`, the `runtime_properties` for `public_ip_address`, etc, are set and the function exits.
- * `aws.ec2.instance.stop` If `use_external_resource` is `true`, the `runtime_properties` for `public_ip_address`, etc, are unset, and the function exits.
+ * `aws.ec2.instance.stop` If `use_external_resource` is `true`, the `runtime_properties` for `public_ip_address`, etc, are cleared, and the function exits.
  * `cloudify.aws.relationships.instance_connected_to_elastic_ip` If the `use_external_resource` value of both the instance and the `elasticip` are external, the function sets the relationship properties.
 If either are not external, the function fails.
  * `cloudify.aws.relationships.instance_connected_to_security_group` If the `use_external_resource` value of both the instance and the security groups are external, the function sets the relationship properties.
-If either are not external, the function fails
+If either are not external, the function fails.
  * `cloudify.aws.relationships.route_table_of_source_vpc_connected_to_target_peer_vpc` Runs regardless of whether the source or target node is external.